 Health and Human Rights

-Across the U.S. and around the world, profound inequities and discriminatory barriers undermine or prevent access to health services for tens of millions of people.
+Across the U.S. and around the world, profound inequities and structural barriers undermine or prevent the realization of the right to health for tens of millions of people.
 In addition, some health programs and policies are instituted in ways that tolerate or reinforce discrimination, facilitate stigma or undermine human dignity.
 Increasingly, the public health field is recognizing that integrating human rights approaches into public health practices and policies can provide a powerful force for social justice and improved health.

-This Certificate will prepare graduates with the conceptual frameworks and practical tools for designing, implementing and evaluating rights-based health programs, policies and systems.
-Areas to be covered include, for example, HIV/AIDS; the human rights of people living with addictions; sexuality and sexual health; reproductive rights and reproductive justice; and human rights in humanitarian action.
+This Certificate will prepare graduates with the conceptual frameworks and practical tools for designing, implementing and advocating for rights-based health programs, policies and systems.
+Areas to be covered include, for example, the social, commercial, and colonial determinants of health; HIV/AIDS; global vaccine justice; climate and environmental justice; reproductive rights and justice; and human rights in humanitarian action.

 Graduates of the program will be well equipped for positions in local, national, and international public health programs, and institutions, as well as non-governmental organizations and foundations that employ rights-centered analysis and action.

-Health and Human Rights is open to Columbia MPH students in:
+Health and Human Rights is open to Columbia MPH students in the following departments:

 - Environmental Health Sciences